Scholarships

 School attended: University of Cincinnati (Biology/Pre-Med)

-Makaylah has used funds to help pay for housing expenses.
+Makaylah has used funds to help pay for housing expenses, tuition and transportation.
 Makaylah is a Biology/Pre-Medicine major with the goal of becoming a doctor.
 Makaylah has a big heart for serving the Hispanic community and is minoring in Spanish to help eliminate disparities caused by language barriers with this population.

 De’Angel